jamillepp/distance_to_mkad/README.md

 # Making a request

-In this link you can pass the address:
+In this url you can pass the address:

 ```
 http://localhost:5000/getdistance/getaddress?address=Moscow